-In general, Standalone Market Indexes covering newly eligible markets may be added to the MSCI Frontier Markets Indexes at the earliest as part of the Semi - Annual Index Review that follows the creation of the Standalone Market Standard Index for that market.
+In general, Standalone Market Indexes covering newly eligible markets may be added to the MSCI Frontier Markets Indexes at the earliest as part of the May Semi-Annual Index Review that follows the creation of the Standalone Market Standard Index for that market.
 Please refer to section 5.1.1 for more details on Updating Frontier Markets Coverage.
-Addition of newly eligible markets to the MSCI Frontier Markets Indexes would generally not be preceded by a consultation.
+Markets that meet the minimum requirements for inclusion in the MSCI Frontier Markets Indexes may be added to the review list of markets for potential reclassification as part of the regular MSCI Market Classification Review.
+MSCI will announce the markets that will be included in Frontier Markets at least six months before the upcoming May Semi-Annual Index Review.